GopiKrishna-3/Databricks-training/Week-3/Day-4/Readme.md

 ---

-# Practical Applications
+# Real-Time Use Cases

-- Sales dashboards
+- Sales analytics
 - Employee reporting
+- Alphabetical record organization
 - Department comparisons
-- Data analysis

 ---

-# Skills Gained
+# Recommended Database

-- Advanced ranking
-- Data grouping
-- Employee analysis
+- MySQL 8+
-- SQL sorting techniques
+- MariaDB

 ---

+# Suitable For

+- SQL Beginners
+- Data Analytics Practice
+- Interview Preparation
+- Backend SQL Learning

+---

+# Learning Outcomes

+By practicing these queries, you will improve:

+- Ranking analysis
+- Partitioning logic
+- Employee sorting
+- Order analytics

+---

+# Project Goal

+The goal of this project is to strengthen understanding of RANK() functions using practical SQL business scenarios.